How to Use a Whetstone to Sharpen Knives

 After finishing the coarse grind, flip the whetstone over to the fine grit side.
 Repeat the exact same process on this side of the whetstone.
 Remember to always keep the blade angled consistently.

 Overall, using a whetstone isn’t rocket science.
 However, it takes some practice to get it right.
+Maintaining the angle while moving the knife makes up the biggest learning curve of this blade-sharpening method.
 Once you dial in a technique, you can start adjusting your angle for specific applications and steel blends that you have.

 If you’re an old hand at sharpening knives, and have any tips and tricks for how to use a whetstone, feel free to add them in the comments section below.